FAIR-UMN/FAIR-UMN-ECAL/README.md

 1) To install Anaconda, please follow its [official guideline](https://docs.anaconda.com/anaconda/user-guide/getting-started/).
 For example, to install Anaconda3 on Linux, check [here](https://docs.anaconda.com/anaconda/install/linux/); to install Anaconda3 on Windows, check [here](https://docs.anaconda.com/anaconda/install/windows/); and to install Anaconda3 on macOS, check [here](https://docs.anaconda.com/anaconda/install/mac-os/).
 3) We test our model on Ubuntu, Windows, and macOS.

+## V2.0 Update

+- **Data preprocessing**: remove data which has small luminosity (i.e., remove luminosity <= some threshold epsilon) so that the calibration recovery parts will be removed.

+- **Data visualization**: improve the data visualization code to clearly separate the data in luminosity recovery part from the entire sequence.

+## Future Work

+- Try different initialization strategy to find a better minimizer.

+- Conduct more experiments to determine the best iteration number, window size, and batch size for the v2.0 data (after removing calibration recovery parts).

 ## Support or Contact